 Going back many years, it was common to see capital protected structures providing potential upside in the growth of an Index, but for a number of reasons they fell out of favour, particularly as persistent market conditions, low interest rates made them difficult to construct or manufacture.
-Today however with interest rates approaching 2008 levels, we see investments - commonly in deposit format - offering a conditional upside return, such as 4-6% after a year, if the Index is above its starting level.
-This variation is worthwhile exploring further.

-Most investors will hold cash in the form of

-bank deposits, some cash is likely to be held in term-based accounts or, bonds and offer a fixed rate of interest.
+One great determinant of advertised coupons or interest offered by structured investments is the current interest rate.
+For a structured deposit the lower the current interest rate will limit the conditional upside or annual return that a product can offer, if the index is above its starting level.
+Most investors will hold cash in the form of bank deposits, some cash is likely to be held in term-based accounts or, bonds and offer a fixed rate of interest.
 Perhaps the link to structured products isn't immediately obvious but by taking out a fixed rate bond, you are effectively exchanging a variable interest rate return to one that is now fixed in nature and will not vary over a set period.
 You would invest in the fixed rate bond if your view on future interest rates was such that it was better to hold the fixed rate than to remain with a variable rate product that can rise or fall over the same corresponding period.